 LBNF Cavities

-The required experimental spaces were defined through interaction with the DUNE design team and are documented in LBNF Requirements Document (7).
+The required experimental spaces were defined through interaction with the DUNE design team and are documented in the LBNF Requirements Document (7).
 The size and depth of the LBNF cavities were prescribed to suit the scientific needs of the experiment.
-The 10 overall main cavern sizes are shown graphically in Figure 3-2.
+The ten overall main cavern sizes are shown graphically in Figure 3-2.
 The DUNE experiment will be housed in four detector pits within two main caverns at the 4850L.
 Siting deep underground is required to shield from cosmic rays, as detailed in Report on the Depth Requirements for a Massive Detector at Homestake (9).
 The 4850L is deeper than what is absolutely required, but is used because of existing access at this level.